Lesterpaintstheworld/terminal-velocity/specifications.md

 ## Key Deliverables

+### Narrative Structure
+- Identify the overall narrative arc and key plot points.
+- Determine the pacing and structure of each act and chapter.

+### Character Arcs
+- Outline the development of main and supporting characters.
+- Document key emotional beats and pivotal moments for each character.

+### Technical Elements
+- Define the integration of AI systems and economic theories.
+- Clarify the implications of Universal Basic Compute (UBC) on the storyline.

+### Document Ambiguities
+- Note any unclear areas or aspects that require further clarification, such as:
+  - Specific character motivations or backstories.
+  - Technical details regarding AI systems and their societal impact.
+  - The relationship dynamics between characters.

+### Organized Requirements
+- Structure the extracted requirements into categories:
+  - **Narrative Elements**: Plot points, act structure, chapter breakdowns.
+  - **Character Development**: Character profiles, emotional arcs, relationships.
+  - **Technical Specifications**: AI integration, economic frameworks, UBC implications.

 ## Prioritized Research Areas
 1. **Universal Basic Compute (UBC) Framework Analysis** - High urgency due to foundational importance.
 2. **AI Systems Integration** - High relevance as it directly impacts UBC deployment.